dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 So now that I have all the basics that should be solid before hand I can now move on to starting out with a basic example of using canvas elements to create a texture.
 In this demo I will set up a scene object, add a camera, and a renderer just like any other basic threejs code example.
 On top of that I will also want to add at least one mesh object and set it away from a the position of the camera.
 For now the Mesh object will make use of the box geometry constructor that I often used for these kinds of examples, and I will also be using the basic material as for now I am thinking I will just use a canvas element to create a simple color map.

-In this example I will just be rendering the box once and be done with it just so show that you can use a canvas to make a static texture, more on animation later.
+In this example I will just be rendering the box once, and be done with it just to show that you can use a canvas to make a static texture.
+This is a basic example after all, so I will be getting to more advanced examples that have to do with animation later on in this post.

 ### 2.1 - A create canvas texture helper method